36 of The Best Things to Do in NYC

 - Chic but comfortable sandals.

-- A chic leather jacket.
-This is the easier way to not stand out as a tourist.
-I love this one from NORDSTROM it’s not only affordable but it’s chic as well.
+- A chic leather jacket will help you blend in with the locals.
+I love this leather jacket from Revolve – it’s not only affordable but it’s chic as well.

 - An oversized denim jacket.